We may earn money or products from the companies mentioned in this post.

 We opened the packages of dye and shook the powder onto the ice.
 There isn’t really a specific method for this part, have fun!

 We ended up leaving the ice to melt over night.
-When I dyed sheets back at home a few weeks later, I left the dye sitting for 3 hours.
+(When I dyed sheets back at home a few weeks later, I left the dye sitting for 3 hours in the sun.)
+In the morning we collected our ice dyed goodies from the car port and put them in the wash…

 The dye had a harder time melting through and getting both side of thicker material like the tote bags and a pair of shorts.
 Still turned out pretty cool but it is something to take note of.